topspinj/ramen-vs-pho/README.md

 The dataset is obtained from Yelp Fusion API for 18 metropolitan cities in North America.

 I used Yelp Fusion's python sample script as a template and modified it to retrieve the top 5 ramen and pho restaurants in each city.
 The script converts the response into a dataframe and outputs it as a csv file.
 I also pull the total number of restaurants for each query and store it in a separate csv file.
-Further details on how these scripts work can be found [here](src/yelp_fusion/README.md).
+Further detail on how these scripts work can be found [here](src/yelp_fusion/README.md).

 These python scripts fetch data for each city individually, which generates a separate csv for each city.
 To concatenate these csv's into a unified file, run this shell script [**data/concatenate.sh**](data/concatenate.sh).